 We own the following official social media accounts.

 - LinkedIn www.linkedin.com/company/financial-conduct-authority, www.linkedin.com/showcase/transforming-culture

 - YouTube www.youtube.com/user/TheFCAtv

 If you see another social media account claiming to represent us, it’s probably a scam.

-Keep in mind that we would never contact you asking for money or your bank account details.
+We would never contact you asking for money or your bank account PIN or password.
 If someone does, it’s likely to be a scam.